dan-bolger/todo_challenge/README.md

 "Build a Todo list as a mini front-end application.
 You don't have to use a database, the front-end is more important - you can use an appropriate data structure stored somewhere in your JavaScript (this time only!)"

+I'm building this in Angular, using Karma for my unit tests and Protractor for my e2e tests.

 ## Core user stories:

 ```